-- (f) the person has not already received: - (i) another pension bonus; or - (ii) a bonus under Part IIIAB of the Veterans' Entitlements Act; or - (iii) DFISA bonus under Part VIIAB of the Veterans' Entitlements Act. - Note: Subclause 8(3) of Schedule 5 to the Veterans' Entitlements Act deals with income support supplement for carers.
+- (f) the person has not already received:

+- (i) another pension bonus; or

+- (ii) a bonus under Part IIIAB of the Veterans' Entitlements Act.

+Note: Subclause 8(3) of Schedule 5 to the Veterans' Entitlements Act deals with income support supplement for carers.